Mifepristone

-Mifepristone, also known as RU-486, is a medication typically used in combination with misoprostol to bring about a medical abortion during pregnancy and manage early miscarriage.
-This combination is 97% effective during the first 63 days of pregnancy.
-It is also effective in the second trimester of pregnancy.
-It is taken by mouth.
+Mifepristone, and also known by its developmental code name RU-486, is a drug typically used in combination with misoprostol to bring about a medical abortion during pregnancy.
+This combination is 97% effective during the first 63 days (9 weeks) of pregnancy, and is effective in the second trimester as well.
+It is also used on its own to treat Cushing's syndrome or in low doses as an emergency contraceptive.

-Common side effects include abdominal pain, feeling tired, and vaginal bleeding.
-Serious side effects may include heavy vaginal bleeding, bacterial infection, and birth defects if the pregnancy does not end.
-If used, appropriate follow up care needs to be available.
-Mifepristone is an antiprogestogen.
+The most common adverse effects include abdominal pain, feeling tired, and vaginal bleeding.
+Serious side effects may include heavy vaginal bleeding, bacterial infection, and, if pregnant, birth defects.
+When used, appropriate follow-up care needs to be available.
+Mifepristone is primarily an antiprogestogen.
 It works by blocking the effects of progesterone, making both the cervix and uterine vessels dilate and causing uterine contraction.
+Mifepristone also works, to a lesser extent, as an antiglucocorticoid and diminishes the effects of hypercortisolism.

 Mifepristone was developed in 1980 and came into use in France in 1987.
-It became available in the United States in 2000.
+It became available in the United States in 2000, for medication abortion, and in 2010, for Cushing's syndrome.
 It is on the World Health Organization's List of Essential Medicines.
-Mifepristone was approved by Health Canada in 2015 and became available in Canada in January 2017.
-Cost and availability limits access in many parts of the developing world.
+Mifepristone was approved in Canada in January 2017.

 Medical uses

 Abortion

 Mifepristone followed by a prostaglandin analog (misoprostol or gemeprost) is used for medical abortion.
 Medical organizations have found this combination to be safe and effective.
 Guidelines from the Royal College of Obstetricians and Gynaecologists describe medication abortion using mifepristone and misoprostol as effective and appropriate at any gestational age.
-The World Health Organization and the American Congress of Obstetricians and Gynecologists recommend mifepristone followed by misoprostol for first- and second-trimester medical abortion.
+The World Health Organization and the American College of Obstetricians and Gynecologists recommend mifepristone followed by misoprostol for first- and second-trimester medical abortion.
 Mifepristone alone is less effective, resulting in abortion within 1–2 weeks in anywhere from 54% to 92% of pregnancies, according to review of 13 studies.

 Cushing's syndrome

 Mifepristone is used for the medical treatment of high blood sugar caused by high cortisol levels in the blood (hypercortisolism) in adults with endogenous Cushing's syndrome who also have type 2 diabetes mellitus or glucose intolerance and have failed surgery or cannot have surgery.
+In a Phase III trial, it improved glycemic control, increased insulin sensitivity, and reduced body weight regardless of the cause of CS.

+Medical management of early pregnancy loss

+Mifepristone combined with misoprostol is the preferred medication regimen for management of early pregnancy loss.
+While misoprostol alone can be used, the addition of a dose of mifepristone twenty-four hours before misoprostol administration improves treatment efficacy.

-Other
+Other uses

 Mifepristone at low doses has been used for emergency contraception.
-It may also be used together with misoprostol for early pregnancy loss.
 Mifepristone has also been used to treat symptomatic leiomyoma (uterine fibroids) and endometriosis.
+As elevated cortisol levels have been implicated in psychotic depression, mifepristone has been used as a treatment.